Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction

 \section{Summary and conclusion}

-To summarize, we investigate the JDE under the application of an asymmetric Floquet drive to the two 1D $p$-wave KCs (acting as two SC leads) and a QD (playing the role of a weak link) sandwiched between them, mimicking a prototype for a KC-QD-KC type JJ.
+To summarize, we investigate the JDE under the application of an asymmetric Floquet drive to the two 1D $p$-wave KCs (acting as two SC leads) and a QD (playing the role of a weak link) sandwiched between them, mimicking a prototype for a KC-QD-KC type Josephson junction.
 We began by introducing the static version of our model and briefly discussed the essential topological physics of localized MZMs in the static spectrum.
-Defining the static JC by summing over all the negative energy states of the static Hamiltonian, we show that the static JJ lacks nonreciprocity and the CPR satisfies $I(\phi) = -I(-\phi)$.
-This is expected as neither a $\mathcal{TRS}$ breaking external agents nor an $\mathcal{IS}$ breaking spin-orbit coupling effect is included, which could induce a finite nonreciprocity for our JJ setup.
-It turns out that an asymmetric Floquet drive serves the purpose of symmetry breaking, meaning if we apply a periodic drive to the KCs (SC-leads) with different phases (referred to as asymmetric phase factor $\zeta$), $\mathcal{TRS}$ and $\mathcal{IS}$ are broken simultaneously.
-Thereafter, incorporating such asymmetric drive into our static model, we compute the time-averaged JC using the Floquet formalism and explicitly establish the emergence of $\mathcal{TRS}$ and $\mathcal{IS}$ breaking phenomenon (explained through the spectral representation of the Floquet matrix components in Fig.~\ref{fig:matrix}).
-Following the definition of the driven current, we then numerically calculate the behaviour of the time-averaged JC ($I$) and elaborately investigate its key CPR characteristics in different regimes of chemical potential ($\mu$) of the KC, the Floquet frequency ($\omega$) and the asymmetric phase factor ($\zeta$).
+Thereafter, we show that the static Josephson junction lacks nonreciprocity due to the absence of an essential symmetry breaking phenomenon and the CPR satisfies $I(\phi) = -I(-\phi)$.
+However, when we apply a periodic Floquet drive to the KCs with different phases (with the asymmetric phase factor $\zeta$), $\mathcal{TRS}$ and $\mathcal{IS}$ are broken simultaneously.
+Hence, we numerically calculate the behaviour of the time-averaged Floquet Josephson current ($I$) and elaborately investigate its CPR, varying our system's parameters.